The average hourly pay for an Employment Specialist is $16.23.

 Popular Employer Salaries for Employment Specialist

-The top respondents for the job title Employment Specialist are from the companies Goodwill Industries, Chrysalis and Zeeks Pizza.
+The top respondents for the job title Employment Specialist are from the companies Goodwill Industries, Express Employment Professionals and United Cerebral Palsy (UCP).
 Reported salaries are highest at KRA Corporation where the average pay is $20.60.
-Other companies that offer high salaries for this role include Zeeks Pizza and Chrysalis, earning around $18.85 and $18.39, respectively.
-Country Meadows pays the lowest at around $13.78.
-Goodwill Industries and Catholic Charities also pay on the lower end of the scale, paying $16.50 and $17.00, respectively.
+Other companies that offer high salaries for this role include Zeeks Pizza and Goodwill Industries, earning around $18.85 and $17.06, respectively.
+United Cerebral Palsy (UCP) pays the lowest at around $14.67.
+Express Employment Professionals and Chrysalis also pay on the lower end of the scale, paying $15.00 and $16.69, respectively.

 Somewhat common (8 - 20%)